How to Change a Keg: Transform Your Tap Skills

 How to Change a CO2 Tank on Keg

-A gas tank is one of the most critical components of a beer dispensing system, and it’s essential to know how to change out a CO2 tank on a keg.
+A gas tank is one of the most important components of a beer dispensing system.
+It’s important to know how to change out a CO2 tank on a keg.
 Here’s a step-by-step guide on how to do it:

 1. Turn off the CO2 valve on the regulator and disconnect the gas line from the keg.
 Ensure you do this whether the tank is empty or not.